CharlesDerek/express-rest-boilerplate/README.md

 ```

-Exercise 6: Implement the DELETE method:
+Step 6: Implement the DELETE method:
 ========================================

 1. Paste the below code inside `router.delete("/:email", (req, res) => {}` to delete the friend information based on the email.